Royal Bafokeng Nation: Totem

-Most Setswana tribes, like other South African tribes, have an animal that symbolises the nation.
+Most Setswana tribes, like other South African tribes, selected certain animals to symbolise the nation.
 The crocodile is the genealogical totem of the Basotho-Batswana people, who include the Bafokeng, and hence the Royal Bafokeng Nation.
 Thus the crocodile is an element in the RBN's flag.
 In the flag, the crocodile is moving towards water, which the Bafokeng people believe to be a sign of contentment.
 The crocodile is depicted by other Basotho-Batswana groups with its mouth open whereas the Bafokeng have always depicted their crocodile with its mouth shut.